Duties of Field Editors

 Field Editors should be alert to possible cases of plagiarism, duplication of previous published work, falsified data, misappropriation of intellectual property, duplicate submission of manuscripts, inappropriate attribution, or incorrect co-author listing.

-The following sanctions are ranked in approximate order of severity:
+The following sanctions are ranked in approximate increasing order of severity:

-- A letter of explanation to the authors when there appears to be a genuine misunderstanding of principles.
+- A letter of explanation to the authors, where there appears to be a genuine misunderstanding of principles.